RajniNepali/WebdriverIOReusableFramwork/README.md

 For generating reports use following command.

+Reporting options added : Spec reports, Junit reports, Json reports, Allure reports

+1. Spec reports can be directly seen on execution terminal.
+2. Json and Junit and Allure reports will be generated under reports folder.
+3. To Open Allure reports Allure Commandline is used, It will copy Allre reports data inside allure-report  folder and open those reports

 npm run-script pretest ; npm run test ; npm run allure-reports

 In package.json file , Scripts are added for all commands mentioned above.

-pretest: All the previous reports will get cleared from project suite. test: Added tests for execution. allure-reports: It will execute generate Reports & Open reports.
+pretest: All the previous reports will get cleared from project suite.
+test: Added tests for execution.
+allure-reports: It will execute generate Reports & Open reports.
+(this command generates a report in temporary folder from the data found in the provided path and then creates a local server instance, serves generated report and opens it in the default browser.)

-Below dependencies added for reports ; 1."allure-commandline": "^1.4.22-1"
+Below dependencies are added for reports ; 1."allure-commandline": "^1.4.22-1",  - npm install -g allure-commandline --save-dev 2."wdio-video-reporter": "^3.0.0",    -npm install wdio-video-reporter 3."@wdio/allure-reporter": "^6.1.14", -npm install @wdio/allure-reporter --save-dev
-2."wdio-video-reporter": "^3.0.0",
-3."@wdio/allure-reporter": "^6.1.14",
-4."@wdio/firefox-profile-service": "^6.1.14",
-5."@wdio/junit-reporter": "^6.1.14"
+4."@wdio/junit-reporter": "^6.1.14"   -npm install @wdio/junit-reporter --save-dev

+Function to take screenshot is added inside afterTest block in wdio.config.js file.
 For clearing previuos generated resports "pretest" is added inside package.json file Allure reports generation command is stored in "allure-reports" inside package.json file